PDPA 2024

-The Personal Data Protection Act 2010 (“PDPA”) is an Act that regulates the processing of personal data in regards to commercial transactions.
+The Personal Data Protection Act 2010 (PDPA) has been the main form of legislation that regulates the processing of personal data in commercial transactions in Malaysia.

 Contact us